This is based on opinion. Please don't list it on a work's trope example list.

 Episode 133: After Durbe is defeated by Vector in the previous episode, Merag and Girag are defeated by him as well.

-As for the case of Merag, upon her defeat, her memories with her brother is also shown before her disappearance.
-She also bids farewell with Nasch by using their real names.
+As for the case of Merag, upon her defeat, her memories with her brother is also shown before her passing.
+She also tells him to be strong and live on, he is not alone, and eventually bids farewell with Nasch by using their real names.
+She also wishes to be with her brother for a bit longer upon passing.

 The outro of the episode is even changed into a Clip Show showing the good times and past lives of Girag, Alito, Merag and Durbe to reflect this.